 Most drywall spray rigs operate in a dusty, rugged environment and require regular maintenance to remain in good working condition.
 This Maintenance Schedule is a general recommendation for average usage, but depending on your spraying schedule and environment, it will vary.
 For example, if you spray daily and mix inside an enclosed truck, you will need to service your machine more often than someone who mixes outdoors and sprays twice a week.
-Please refer to your separate engine and compressor component manuals for additional service recommendations.
+Please refer to your separate engine and compressor component manuals for additional service recommendaor hot environment, refer to the manufacturer's component manual.